 - Cool down / stretching

-When the head coach (the teacher in charge) schedules the class, he or she schedules it so that all parts of a CrossFit session revolve around the WOD.
+When the head coach schedules the class, he or she schedules it so that all parts of a CrossFit session revolve around the WOD.

-Heating, for activate the muscles who will work more actively in the classroom.
+The warm-up helps to activate the muscles that will work more actively in the classroom.

 Skill or Strength

-The skills are for improve exercise technique main WOD.
-Depending on the day this part of the session may be dedicated to the forcebut it will also be related to the main movement of the wod.
+Skills section is focused to work on improveing exercise technique for the WOD.
+Depending on the day, this part of the session may be dedicated to the forcebut it will also be related to the main movement of the wod.

 Finally, a few stretching to lower the tension of the muscles we have involved in the wod.

-It is common to see that many pits leave stretching for after the session is over.
+It is common to see that many gyms leave stretching once the session is over.
 They do this to try to squeeze the most out of the class and recommend athletes who have done the WOD to stretch on one side while the next session starts.
 The fact that it is not guided along with the rush, is usually the part we skip the most.